securevale/swift-confidential/README.md

 <access_modifier>
 ```

-The supported access modifiers are shown in the following table:
+The supported access-level modifiers are shown in the following table:
 | Access modifier  | Description                                                                                     |
 |------------------|-------------------------------------------------------------------------------------------------|
 | internal         | The generated declarations are accessible only within their defining module.                    |